Sustainable Business Travel

 3. Invest in climate projects

-Finally, use the savings from your trip to invest in climate action, or let Goodwings do this for you at no extra cost.
+Finally, use the savings from your trip to invest in climate action.
 When you’re considering which climate projects to invest in, the most important thing you can do is to ensure that you’re investing in high quality projects, because they’re not all on the same level.
-You can do this in a number of ways, but here are two impactful solutions that are particularly good for counterbalancing the effects of air travel:
+You can do this in a number of ways, but here are two impactful solutions.

 The bottom line: